 Days 15 and 16: MASKS IN THE FOREST – Guinea – Sierra Leone

-A tiny track joins a border Sierra Leone, crossing rivers in the forest, using old manually pulled barges.
+A tiny track joins a border with a remote area of Sierra Leone, crossing rivers in the forest, using old manually pulled barges.
 Arrival at the village of Kamakwie.
 In a region, where foreigners are rare, if lucky, we will assist to traditional sacred masks dances.
-Evening of day 37 arrival at Free Town.
+Evening of day 16 arrival at Free Town.

 Next day drive heading to Freetown peninsula.

-DAY 17: FREETOWN PENINSULA, A LONG HISTORY – Sierra Leone
+DAY 17: FREETOWN PENINISULA, A LONG HISTORY – Sierra Leone

 Afternoon drive along the coast at the slopes of the Freetown peninsula mountains, only the yellow of the beaches divide the green of the forest from the blue of the ocean.
 The country has been named after these mountains, the Sierra (mountains) of lion.
 A local boat will bring us to Banana Island.